octobercms/docs/3.x/extend/lists/structures.md

 }
 ```

-Read more about the [Sortable trait in the database documentation](../database/traits.md#oc-sortable).
+Read more about the `Sortable` trait in the [database documentation](../database/traits.md).

 ## Sorting Related Records

-Sorting related records is possible using the [Relation Behavior](../backend/relations.md) and the supported relation types are listed below.
+Sorting related records is possible using the [Relation Controller](../forms/relation-controller.md) and the supported relation types are listed below.

 - [Has Many](../database/relations.md#relation-one-to-many) uses the `Sortable` trait on the related model.
 - [Belongs To Many](../database/relations.md#relation-many-to-many) uses the `SortableRelation` trait on the parent model (see below).

-<a id="oc-sortable-relation-model"></a>
-### Sortable Relation Model
+### Sortable Relation Model Trait

-Use the `SortableRelation` trait when records need to be sorted inside a pivot table, such as a [Belongs To Many](database/relations.md#many-to-many) relation type.
-This trait requires the `pivotSortable` option to be defined in the relationship where the value is the sortable column name found in the pivot table.
+Use the `SortableRelation` model trait when records need to be sorted inside a pivot table, such as a [Belongs To Many](../database/relations.md#many-to-many) relation type.
+This trait requires the `pivotSortable` property to be defined in the relationship where the value is the sortable column name found in the pivot table.

 ```php
 class User extends Model